phkhuong2/udacity_project3/README.md

 - Follow the classroom instructions, and check the rubric before a submission.

 ## Suggestions and Corrections
-Feel free to submit PRs to this repo should you have any proposed changes.
+Feel free to submit PRs to this repo should you have any proposed changes1.